site-prism/automation_helpers/README.md

 ## Usage

-Either require all of the extensions required, or require individual bits and pieces
+Either require all the extensions required, or require the individual bits and pieces you need

 ```shell
 # Require all of the drivers/patches/extensions code